jeffreycwitt/pl399/docs/03-from-orality-to-literacy.md

 This objection is precisely on the right track.
 But hopefully, you can see that a shift in the level of abstraction has occurred.

 We abstracted from the visual "a" and the aural "a" to a common idea of "a" that does not have a material but only a logical existence.

 Now we can imagine a machine that takes light waves for input and sound waves for output.

-The question is how can it recognize an identify between "a" in light waves and "a" as a sound.
-What is it that is common.
+The question is how can it recognize and identify "a" in light waves and "a" as a sound.

-The information turn answer is that it is the "information of a" that can be recognized in light and sound with requiring the semantic recognition that light pattern means "a" which is conventionally with this sound pattern "a".

-And rather then providing us with answer, it again points us to the question we are looking for what is the "information of a" that allows the "message of a" to be continuously transmitted across both light and sound waves.
+If "visual a" is just a way of encoding "information a" and the "sound a" is a different way of encoding the "information a", then if a machine know how to "decode" each of these mediums, then something common will be found, and information can be transferred from one medium to another without requiring a mind to parse its semantics.

+But this still begs the question, what is this "informational a".
+We only ever see or hear the letter "a".
+Well this is part of the story we want to follows.

+For the moment let's set this looming question aside and consider the first media shifts that Gleick describes in chapters 1-3.

-# Phaedrus: Socrates Concern with Literacy.
+# Phaedrus: Socrates' Concern with Literary Revolution.

-For the moment, let’s begin a transition to tomorrow discussion and try to look at one such critique and try to identify the evaluative criteria used by Socrates in his critique of the rise of “literacy” and “written language”.
+Let's focus on Socrates's critique of the emerging shift from a literary to an oral culture.

+Socrates' will be the first of many representatives that has concerns about a cultural media shift.
+We certainly want to see his concern, but we also want to be attentive to the "categories" he uses to make this critique.
+Let's keep an eye of for the kinds of standards and assumptions he uses to decide when a medium is more or less beneficial.

-To his critique we need a little background.
+To see this critique we need a little background.

 The dialogue begins with Phaedrus praising the speech of Lysias, which Phaedrus turns out to possess in written form.